 Again, new web designers and business owners often don’t realize that a website redesign might need to be approached as a migration.
 If you are simply changing colors and fonts, or adding new content, then go right ahead.

 But before making more complex site edits, you’ll want to consult with a qualified expert who can assess your proposed changes.
-Ensure this advice comes from a professional with specific experience in search engine optimization (SEO), rather than relying on well-intentioned but less experienced team members.
+Ensure this advice comes from an experienced SEO professional specifically offering website migration services, rather than relying on well-intentioned but less experienced team members or general marketing agencies.

 Understanding Redesign and Migration Risks